 Pier 24 Photography, San Francisco

 Thus, the Pilaras decided their collection would gravitate towards work that was both challenging and moving—and not necessarily in a positive manner.
-For example, there are some pieces by Katy Grannan [see in slideshow above] that disturbed Andy from the first time he saw them, but this is exactly what pushed him to acquire the work.
+For example, there are some pieces by Katy Grannan that disturbed Andy from the first time he saw them, but this is exactly what pushed him to acquire the work.

 So, the collection’s cornerstone lay in this Arbus series and the tone and expectations of what the collection would become grew from there.

 LC: You serve as the director of “the largest exhibition space in the world dedicated solely to photography”—quite a responsibility!
-When you were hired, you were 33 years old and had never worked in a museum nor a gallery.
-Looking back at the past six years (and eight exhibitions), which have been some of the most surprising or unexpected aspects of your job?
+When you were hired, you were 33 years old and had never worked in a museum or a gallery.
+Looking back, what have been some of the most surprising or unexpected aspects of your job?
 How about the most gratifying?
 What are some lessons you have learned that are worth sharing?